wlsf82/cysh/README.md

 ./cy.sh my-repo 15.8.1 my-gh-user
 ```

-3. After the script is executed, access the newly created directory and start working on it.
+3. After the script is executed, access the newly created project and start working on it.

 ## What does `cy.sh` do?